Philippa Perry: Early life

 Lady Perry was born in Warrington, Cheshire.
 Her mother's family owned a cotton mill and her father inherited a civil engineering company and a farm.
 She was educated at Abbots Bromley School for Girls and at a Swiss finishing school where she learnt to ski.

-She worked as a litigation clerk, an enquiry agent, and a McDonald's employee.
+Perry worked as a litigation clerk, an enquiry agent, and at McDonald's.
 She went to Middlesex Polytechnic where she gained a degree in Fine Art as a mature student.

 Work

-In 1985 she trained and volunteered for the Samaritans, after which she trained as a psychotherapist, and was a member of the UK Association of Humanistic Psychology Practitioners.
+In 1985, Perry trained and volunteered for the British and Irish mental health charity Samaritans, after which she trained as a psychotherapist, and was a member of the UK Association of Humanistic Psychology Practitioners.
 Perry worked in the mental health field for 20 years, 10 in private practice, before being published.
-From 2010 she spent time on the faculty of The School of Life, but she has subsequently discontinued this.
+From 2010 she spent time on the faculty of The School of Life, but she subsequently discontinued this.

-She had a regular column about psychotherapy in Psychologies Magazine for two years; in September 2013 she became Red Magazines agony aunt.
+Perry had a regular column about psychotherapy in Psychologies women's magazine for two years.
+In September 2013 she became Red Magazines agony aunt.
 She also works as a freelance journalist specialising in psychology and was an occasional presenter for The Culture Show on BBC Two.

-Perry has presented various documentaries including: Sex, Lies and Lovebites: The Agony Aunt Story (BBC Four); Being Bipolar (Channel 4); The Truth About Children Who Lie (BBC Radio 4); and The Great British Sex Survey (Channel 4).
+Perry has presented various documentaries including: Sex, Lies and Lovebites: The Agony Aunt Story (BBC Four); Being Bipolar (Channel 4); The Truth About Children Who Lie (BBC Radio 4); How to be a Surrealist (BBC 4); and The Great British Sex Survey (Channel 4).

-In 2010 the academic publisher, Palgrave Macmillan, published Perry's book, Couch Fiction: A Graphic Tale of Psychotherapy.
+In 2010 the academic publisher Palgrave Macmillan published Perry's book, Couch Fiction: A Graphic Tale of Psychotherapy.
 It is a graphic novel that tells a tale of a psychotherapist and her client, from both their perspectives.
 Underneath the graphic novel boxes, Perry takes the position of commentator and provides footnotes on what might be going on between them and what theories the therapist is drawing on or should be drawing on.
 There is an afterword by Andrew Samuels.
+The book was positively reviewed by newspapers and academic journals.

-Perry is a monthly agony aunt for Red magazine and, since June 2021, for The Observer.
-She appeared on BBC Radio 4's The Museum of Curiosity in November 2019.
+Perry appeared on BBC Radio 4's The Museum of Curiosity in November 2019.
 Her hypothetical donation to this imaginary museum was "A swarm of fruit flies".

+In 2019, Perry and her family appeared on Channel 4's 2019 Celebrity Gogglebox Stand Up To Cancer special.
+In 2021, Perry appeared on the Celebrity Great British Bake Off special, also for Stand Up to Cancer.

+In 2020, Perry co-presented Grayson's Art Club with her husband.
+The series had over a million viewers a week.
+It ran to a third series.

+In 2023, Perry was awarded an honorary doctorate degree by her alma mater, Middlesex University.

+Perry is a monthly agony aunt for Red magazine and, between June 2021 and 2025, wrote for The Observer, until its sale to Tortoise Media.
+Perry joined other former Observer writers in moving to the online publication The Nerve.
+In 2026, she released the crime novel Shrink Solves Murder.